MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Typical Implementations
 =======================

-This chapter helps to write some basic ``LLUI_DISPLAY_IMPL`` implementations according the display buffer mode (see :ref:`section_display_modes`).
+This chapter helps to write some basic ``LLUI_DISPLAY_impl.h`` implementations according the display buffer mode (see :ref:`section_display_modes`).
 The pseudo-code calls external function such as ``LCD_DRIVER_xxx`` or ``DMA_DRIVER_xxx`` to symbolize the use of external drivers.

-.. note:: the pseudo code don't use the dirty area bounds (xmin, ymax, etc.) to simplify the reading.
+.. note:: The pseudo code don't use the dirty area bounds (xmin, ymax, etc.) to simplify the reading.

 Common Functions
 ----------------